-The Consolidated net debt and Adjusted EBITDA used for the leverage ratio in accordance with the Senior Facilities Agreements and Senior Notes requirements, might varies according to the specific definitions included in the clauses of the respective contracts.
-Therefore, the current leverage ratio for the Senior Facilities Agreement is 2.8 (2018: 2.8) and the current leverage ratio for in accordance with the Senior Notes' requirements is 2.6 (2018: 2.8).
+The Consolidated net debt and Adjusted EBITDA used for the leverage ratio in accordance with the Senior Facilities Agreements and Senior Notes requirements, might vary according to the specific definitions included in the clauses of the respective contracts.
+Therefore, the current leverage ratio for the Senior Facilities Agreement is 2.6 (2019: 2.8), similar to the current leverage ratio in accordance with the Senior Notes' requirements which is 2.6 (2019: 2.6).